XJTUeducation/BoostCMake/README.md

 - Download boost_1_64_0 https://dl.bintray.com/boostorg/release/1.64.0/source/
 - unzip boost_1_64_0 in the root directory of this git repository.
-- Edit `generate_binaries_vc10.bat` file for your IDE for my configuration I use visual studio 2010.
+- Edit and run `generate_binaries_vc10.bat` file for your IDE for my configuration I use visual studio 2010.